Image Classification is one of the most fundamental tasks in computer vision.

 And for a reason—

-But how does image classification actually work, and what are its benefits and limitations?
+How does Image Classification work, and what are its benefits and limitations?

 As the name suggests, a single label or annotation is present for each image in single-label classification.
 Therefore, the model outputs a single value or prediction for each image that it sees.

-The output from the model is a one-hot encoding with a length equal to the number of classes and value denoting the probability that the image belongs to this class.
+The output from the model is a vector with a length equal to the number of classes and value denoting the score that the image belongs to this class.

-A Softmax activation function is employed to make sure the probabilities sum up to one and the maximum of the probabilities is taken to form the model’s output.
+A Softmax activation function is employed to make sure the score sums up to one and the maximum of the scores is taken to form the model’s output.